datacom-teracom/dmos-zabbix-template/README.md

 ## Template Datacom IF-MIB

-Used for all Datacom platforms.
+Used for all Datacom platforms and other vendors.

 ##### Zabbix Macros: